 Happily for us listers, the current trend is toward splitting rather than lumping.
 That means there are more birds for us to check off—and sometimes a new species turns out to be a bird we’ve already seen!
 This is why it’s a good idea to keep track of races and subspecies when we’re out birding.

-My life list has definitely benefitted from all the splitting going on.
+My life list has definitely benefited from all the splitting going on.
 For example, the Cackling Goose is now a separate species from the ubiquitous Canada Goose, and I can count both of them.
 (I listed all the other extra birds I have because of recent splits at the end of this post.)
 On the other hand, I’ve lost potential lifers, too, such as all those Dark-eyed Junco subspecies.
 I still keep notes on lumped subspecies, just in case.
 The field is so volatile, you never know when those lumped species will be split apart again.

 It’s a good idea to keep an eye on species being considered for potential splits.
 (Sibley’s website is a good resource.)
 I recently read an article about Lilian’s Meadowlark, currently a subspecies of Eastern Meadowlark found in the southwest.
 I wish I knew if the birds I saw in Texas were Lilian’s, but I couldn’t even tell the Easterns from the Westerns.
 No one was singing in January.